Why start a gaming live stream?

 Go beyond the game with live streaming

 Live streaming on YouTube lets gamers go live anytime, anywhere, even on mobile.
 You can instantly offer your audience a fresh, unedited perspective.
 Live streams might eliminate your time spent in post-production (although it’s easy to create a highlight reel) while sharing unique and, sometimes unexpected, moments.
-Bonus: The built-in chat tool lets lets fans message you for immediate, two-way conversation.
+Bonus: The built-in chat tool lets fans message you for immediate, two-way conversation.

 - YouTube channels that live stream on a weekly basis have seen up to a 40% increase in subscribers and up to 70% increase in watch time.